yarohtar/cam-maths-notes-obsidian/README.md

 I'm not sure about the reason this doesn't work because you are never committing so this information is never actually used.
 But it is what it is.

 ## If it STILL doesn't!
-And you get a message
+And you get a message of type "Your local changes to the following local file would be overwritten by the chekout" then you will have to discard those local changes by:
+1. Opening the command palette (CTRL+P or swipe down)
+2. Searching for "Git: CAUTION:"

 ## Autopull
 If you don't wanna do this every time, you can set the autopull by going to Settings, scrolling down to Git and clicking on it.